SEN Information Report 2022-2023

 The school has clear policies and guidelines around such things as attendance, medical needs, personal care, equality and anti-bullying.
 You are welcome to read or discuss any of these further as and when the need arises.

-Day to day, all children’s emotional health is well supported through our caring Christian ethos, PSHE sessions in class, regular initiatives such as Wellbeing Week and Building Learning Powers week.
+Day to day, all children’s emotional health is well supported through our caring Christian ethos, PSHE sessions in class, regular initiatives such as Wellbeing Week and Building Learning Powers.
 The school has a consistent behaviour policy and code of conduct.
-Excellent attendance is rewarded with certificates and medals.
-Displaying a good learning attitude is rewarded in our weekly Friday Fellowship for effort, achievement and values.
+Displaying a good learning attitude is rewarded in our weekly Friday Fellowship for effort, achievement and values, alongside other relevant extra-curricular or outside school achievements such as: sporting events, music grades, reading challenges.

-This year we will be using resources called ‘Zones of Regulation’ more extensively in school.
-These are a series of tools which help children to reflect on their own emotional energy, and include strategies for aiding children in regulating their emotions when needed.
+Resources called ‘Zones of Regulation’ are used extensively in school.
+These are a series of tools which help children to reflect and improve their ability to articulate their own emotional energy, and include strategies for aiding children in regulating their emotions when needed.

 - What specialist services and expertise are available at or accessed by the school?